 Store this caesar salad dressing without anchovies inside an airtight container or mason jar.
 Refrigerate for up to 7 days.

 When ready to use, stir the dressing with a spoon just incase the dressing separates as it sits in the refrigerator.
-If it's too thick, feel free to add 1 tablespoon of water to loosen it up.
+If it’s too thick, feel free to add 1 tbsp of water to loosen it up.

 More Recipes To Try